 Natural History as Teacher

-Natural history thereforeoccupies a specific positionwithin the Behavioural Affordance Framework.
+Natural history therefore occupies a specific position within the Behavioural Affordance Framework.
 It does not tell us to recreate nature.
 It does not convert every behaviour occurring in the wild into a captive welfare requirement, and it cannot independently determine optimal enclosure design.

 What it provides is the behavioural possibility space from which better welfare questions can be constructed.